 What Is PEX Piping?

-Cross-linked polyethylene tubing (PEX) is a type of plastic tubing commonly used in residential plumbing and repiping.
+Cross-linked polyethylene (PEX) tubing is a type of plastic pipe commonly used in residential plumbing and repiping.

-PEX tubing is made from high-density polyethylene (HDPE) resin, which is a type of thermoplastic material.
-The unique characteristic of PEX tubing lies in its cross-linking, which strengthens the molecular structure of the plastic.
-This cross-linking is achieved through a chemical or electron beam process.
+PEX tubing is made from high-density polyethylene (HDPE), a type of thermoplastic.
+What makes PEX different is its cross-linking process, which strengthens the plastic's molecular structure.
+This is done using either a chemical method or an electron beam.

-Here at Repipe Specialists, we utilize Uponor PEX-A pipes.
-PEX-A tubing is cross-linked using the peroxide (or Engel) method, where a small amount of peroxide is mixed with HDPE resin and heated to initiate a cross-linking reaction.
+At Repipe Specialists, we use Uponor PEX-A piping, which is made using the peroxide (or Engel) method.
+In this process, a small amount of peroxide is mixed with HDPE and heated to kick off the cross-linking reaction.

-This process enhances PEX-A's flexibility and resistance to high temperatures and pressure, making it a reliable choice for many plumbing applications.
-For more information about the other types of PEX piping, you can read our detailed article on the different types of PEX used for home repipes.
+This method boosts PEX-A's flexibility and its ability to handle high temperatures and pressure, making it a solid, long-lasting option for home plumbing systems.
+If you're curious about the other types of PEX, check out our article on the different types of PEX used for home repipes.

 What Is PEX Piping Used For?

-PEX piping is used in a variety of residential piping applications.
-It is extensively used in hot and cold potable fresh water supply systems, making it the preferred choice for full home repiping projects.
+PEX piping is used in a wide range of residential plumbing applications.
+It's most commonly installed in hot and cold potable water systems, which is why it's become the go-to choice for full home repiping projects.

-Here at Repipe Specialists, we only perform full home repipes of fresh water pipes and don't install in-floor heating systems.
-The majority of our repiping projects now utilize PEX tubing, and we provide a lifetime warranty with all our repipe installations.
+At Repipe Specialists, we focus exclusively on full home repipes for fresh water supply lines—we don't install radiant heating.
+The majority of our repipe projects now use PEX tubing, and we back every installation with a lifetime warranty.

 Get your free estimate today